 By intervening when failure seems possible, what you’re really telling your child is that you don’t trust them to be capable of handling the situation on their own.
 That’s a message that can worm its way into a child’s psyche oh-so-easily, leading them to doubt their own competence, avoid situations in which they might fail, and overall have lower self-esteem.

 Psychologist Wendy Grolnick addressed this phenomenon in a study she conducted comparing mothers with “controlling” parenting styles versus those who were “autonomy-supportive.”
 When their mothers weren’t present, the kids with autonomy-supporting mothers “stuck with tasks, even when they got frustrated,” Grolnick wrote.
-Meanwhile, the children with controlling mothers had difficult even contemplating the task in front of them and quickly gave up.
+Meanwhile, the children with controlling mothers had difficulty even contemplating the task in front of them and quickly gave up.

 2. You may be setting them up for anxiety and depression later in life.